rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 NOTE: When running on device you may need to disconnect USB cable from device to see log

-## Future plugin features
+## Plug-in feature roadmap
-We will be adding this features to the plug-in soon.
-Check back for updates:
+The following features are on the Visual Studio Plug-in roadmap:

 * JavaScript debugging
 * Building for Windows Mobile/CE